 Yildiz, Ezgi (2014) Review of the European Court of Human Rights in the Post-Cold War Era: Universality in Transition by James Sweeney (Routledge, 2013), Swiss Political Science Review, 20(1): 179-181.

-Yildiz, Ezgi Between Forbearance and Audacity: How One Court Fundamentally Changed the Norm against Torture (In preparation)
+Yildiz, Ezgi Between Forbearance and Audacity: How the European Court Redefined the Norm Against Torture (under review)

 International courts are one of the usual suspects of change in the international legal order.
 We know that international courts shape existing norms with a view to meet changing times and societal needs.
 Yet, is this transformation always progressive?
 What are the conditions under which international courts may effectuate progressive legal change?
 This book addresses these questions by looking at the way the European Court of Human Rights (the Court) has refashioned the norm against torture and inhuman or degrading treatment under Article 3 of the European Convention of Human Rights (the Convention).